-- [DBService] is service name of the database that you want to access. - [PortNumber] is the number of the TCP port that the Oracle server uses to listen for client connections. - [Server] is the IP address or host name of the Oracle server to which you are connecting. - [TNSName] is the TNS name as defined by your tnsnames.ora file, for connecting to Oracle using SSL.
-For more information, see Configuring SSL Verification on a Non-Windows Machine on page 30.

-- [YourPassword] is the password corresponding to your user name. - [YourUserName] is the user name that you use to access the Oracle server.
+- [DBService] is service name of the database that you want to access. - [PortNumber] is the number of the TCP port that the Oracle server uses to listen for client connections. - [Server] is the IP address or host name of the Oracle server to which you are connecting. - [TNSName] is the net service name from your tnsnames.ora file that you want to use for your connection. - [YourPassword] is the password corresponding to your user name. - [YourUserName] is the user name that you use to access the Oracle server.